Finnoy Travel - Travel Stories and Reviews

 Norway is full of waterfalls.
 We stopped to shoot photos of this waterfall at Ersfjordbotn.

 You will find many white sandy beaches with crystal clear water of the Arctic Sea.
 A white beach is a perfect place to dip after exposure to the tormenting sun.
-Even though the water is extremely cold, you can tolerate it in the sunshine.
+Even though the water is icy, you can tolerate it in the sunshine.

 Sommaroy white beach

 Sommaroy has multiple white beaches with crystal clear water.
-Unfortunately, the temperature of seawater is only about 7 centigrades.
+Unfortunately, the temperature of seawater is only about seven centigrades.

 Arctic Sea of Sommaroy